Last modified: December 2024

 The parameters for this function are:

-Parameter Definition
+Parameter Type information Definition

-parameter The default is to calculate the confidence limits on all thawed parameters of the model, or models, for all the data sets.
+parameter sherpa.models.parameter.Parameter, optional The default is to calculate the confidence limits on all thawed parameters of the model, or models, for all the data sets.
 The evaluation can be restricted by listing the parameters to use.
 Note that each parameter should be given as a separate argument, rather than as a list.
 For example proj(g1.ampl, g1.sigma) .

 Notes